themindfulbit/td/_content/1-episodes/2013-11-15-055-ethernetworking.md

 >
 > As the producer and editor of these show notes, for each episode I'll occasionally offer my take on the issues at hand in boxes just like this.
 >
-> Enjoy the show and as always, thanks for listening.
+> Enjoy the show and thanks for listening.

 ### How's Your Network?